-DWCC is a network of friends committed to the ongoing renewal of the downtown.
+For eight years we’ve been rooted in downtown Windsor, working together with anyone who wants to see our city be healthy and vibrant.
+The Downtown Windsor Community Collaborative is a network of neighbours committed to the ongoing renewal of the downtown core.
 Most of our network live downtown, but others participate in renewal from outside the border.
-All are committed to the downtown being a great place to grow up and a great place to grow old.
+All are committed to the downtown being a great place for everyone who lives here.
 DWCC is the structure that enables us to organize the activities that bring people together, and advocate change for the good.
 Downtown Windsor’s core is bounded by the River to Giles, Howard to Caron.
-In that 4 sq km, there are 16,000 people living in several distinct walkable neighbourhoods.
+In that 4 square kilometers, there are approximately 16,000 people living in several distinct walkable neighbourhoods.

 Our vision for downtown is of ‘biblical proportions’ The words of a prophet from 2,500 years ago are still fitting for our city— ‘divine intervention’ looks like this: “Old men and old women will come back to the city, sit on benches on the streets and spin tales, move around safely with their canes —a good city to grow old in.
 And boys and girls will fill the public parks, laughing and playing —a good city to grow up in.”